[ Printer Friendly Version ] [ Report Abuse ]

 "Why, thank you," Bea said, with a grand, exaggerated bow.

 "What did you think of her, Dezzy?"
-Clara asked.
+Clara asked, bringing the attention away from Bea and Addie before they really started to argue.

 "A bit aloof?"
 Clara suggested.

 "Yes, that's it.
 But maybe she just hasn't had a chance to warm up to us yet.
-It has to be a bit much being thrust into a family of twelve girls."
+It has to be a bit much being thrust into a family of twelve girls," Dezzy said, trying to see things from her aunt's perspective.

 "I hope so.
 If she's this snotty the whole time, I'll be miserable!"
 Ettie cried, flopping back on her bed.